 Donna Blackburn is responsible for directing student operations, marketing and building the recruiting and marketing function for the EMBA Program since 2006, when she joined the EMBA executive team.
 Some of her key initiatives include helping to establish the second EMBA Program in Huntsville, opening the international trip to Asia and Africa, guiding the social media platforms and other alumni activities while fostering the program.
 She also speaks on marketing trends, program strategy and values development for leaders.
 She has traveled to over 36 countries and has been conducting global trips for EMBA students since 1993.
 Throughout her career, Donna has focused her efforts on building infrastructure around operations and program expansions.
 Donna holds a B.A. degree in Journalism and an M.S. in Educational Psychology from Georgia State University.

 Cheryl Altemara is responsible for directing recruiting and admissions for EMBA.
-Cheryl joined the Executive MBA Program in 2009 and has established recruitment program initiatives throughout Alabama and neighboring states, including Lunch and Learns, Sample Class Sessions for Prospects and Veterans Outreach.
+Cheryl joined the Executive MBA Program in 2008 and has established recruitment program initiatives throughout Alabama and neighboring states, including Lunch and Learns, Sample Class Sessions for Prospects and Veterans Outreach.
 Prior to this role, she served in the positions of Manager of Alumni Chapter Development, Director of the Capstone Engineering Society, and Director of Library Development at The University of Alabama.
 Prior to her employment at UA in 1997, Ms. Altemara worked in donor development with the American Red Cross, Blood Services in Birmingham.
-Cheryl holds a B.A. in Public Relations and will complete her M.A. in Management from The University of Alabama in August 2016.
+Cheryl holds a B.A. in Public Relations and a M.A. in Management from The University of Alabama.

 Linda Cox is responsible for coordinating and implementing services for students.
 Since joining the EMBA program in 2009, Linda has led initiatives in improving coordination efforts and services for students, including registration, Blackboard, financial aid/scholarship and tuition payments, communications, orientation and other events.
 Linda is also responsible for the daily budgets and office management.
 Prior to joining the EMBA Program, Linda held positions in the College of Arts & Sciences, Biology Department and in the Capstone College of Nursing.
 Linda holds a B.S. in Commerce and Business Administration from The University of Alabama.